By Paul Lundgren

 In the lead up to the 2015 Homegrown, a lost briefcase was returned, but the return brought tragedy with it.

-Melissa La Tour, at the time Homegrown’s volunteer coordinator, left a training session at Homegrown’s Chicken Shack, located that year in the Temple Opera Building where the Vintage Duluth store once operated.
+Melissa La Tour, at the time Homegrown’s volunteer coordinator, left a training session at Homegrown’s Chicken Shack, located that year in the Temple Opera Building.
 A few people helped her load things out of the space.